 - CCA gates will be opened at 7:15 a.m.
-A fee will be charged for early morning supervision between 6:30 and 7:15 a.m.
-Students who arrive at or after 6:30 a.m. will be seated in the cafeteria until the 7:15 a.m. bell rings.
 Early morning supervision is subject to staff availability.
-Please coordinate with the office in advance. - Students must be picked up within 20 minutes after dismissal time.
-If not picked up within the 20-minute time frame, students will be escorted to the afterschool childcare room and a fee will be charged. - School personnel are present to help and to supervise students.
-Please inform them of any suspicious activity or person. - If a parent needs to come to the school office or church office, please park outside the fenced area. - All biosecurity measures and health screenings must be followed for admission to campus.
+Please coordinate with the office in advance as a fee will be charged for supervision prior to 7:15 a.m. - Students must be picked up within 20 minutes after dismissal time.
+If not picked up within the 20-minute time frame, students will be escorted to the afterschool childcare room and a fee will be charged.

+- School personnel are present to help and to supervise students.
+Please inform them of any suspicious activity or person. - If a parent needs to come to the school office or church office, please park outside the fenced area.